Menstruation, commonly known as your period, is a natural part of a woman’s reproductive cycle.

 Lentils come to the rescue as an excellent source of fiber and protein.
 These nutrients provide steady and sustained energy, helping to stabilize your blood sugar levels and reduce cravings.

 Ginger has a long history of use as a natural remedy for various ailments, including menstrual cramps and nausea.

 Due to its anti-inflammatory and pain-relieving properties, ginger can be particularly effective during your menstrual cycle.

-Whether you opt for ginger tea or incorporate fresh ginger into your meals, it may help ease those bothersome cramps and queasy feelings.
+Whether you opt for ginger tea or incorporate fresh ginger into your meals, it may help ease menstrual cramps, nausea, and queasy feelings.